In Java, there is 2 types of break

 break in for Loop

-This is the code snippet of using unlabeled break
+This is the code snippet for using unlabeled break statement in for loop.

 for (int count = 1; count <= 10; count++) {